 Video On Demand Configuration UI

-Wireframes started taking shape and were further refined over the course of a few weeks of meetings.
-I'd share these basic designs with the developers and Operations people and had several meetings going over the requirements.
+Initially, we had a few sessions where we'd hit the whiteboard and discuss the task flows and details of certain interactions.
+There were a lot of 'nice-to-haves' mixed in with necessary features.
+These were identified and prioritized accordingly using colored sticky notes.
+Afterwards, wireframes started taking shape and were further refined over the course of a few weeks of more meetings.
+I'd share these basic designs with the developers and Operations people and hosted several sessions to solidify the direction.
 Zeplin proved invaluable as we exchanged feedback and ideas.
-Once in place, I was able to tie the user flows together and map out the interactions to make life easier for ops and development.
+Once in place, I was able to tie user flows together and map out the interactions.

 Things had been moving slowly throughout this process on the development end, which gave me the opportunity to start conceptualizing the visual aspect.
 I was way ahead of the game at this point.
-I started defining styles and the wireframes started turning into final design thanks to the flexibility of Sketch.
+I started defining styles and the wireframes started turning into more polished designs thanks to the flexibility of Sketch.